-- 40.3% of customers have significantly decreased their visits to physical stores due to COVID-19 (Raydiant).
+10. 40.3% of customers have significantly decreased their visits to brick-and-mortar stores due to COVID-19 (Raydiant).

-This statistic shows how customers’ behavior has evolved in the past two years, providing you with another reason to start an online shop.
+This statistic shows how customers’ behavior has evolved in the past few years, providing you with another reason to start an online shop.

-If you already run a physical store, consider branching out into omnichannel eCommerce by providing a shopping experience both in-person and online.
-A seamless shopping experience across all platforms will boost your offline and online conversion rates.
+If you already run a physical store, consider branching out into omnichannel eCommerce by providing in-person and online shopping experiences.
+A seamless shopping experience across all eCommerce platforms will boost your offline and online conversion rates.

 Omnichannel eCommerce marketing also shows more significant results than single-channel commerce.
-Companies advertising on multiple channels experienced a 287% higher purchase rate than those running single-channel campaigns.
+Companies marketing on multiple channels experienced a 494% higher purchase rate than those running single-channel campaigns.

 Mobile Commerce Statistics

-With mobile devices becoming more accessible, mobile commerce offers abundant opportunities for business entities to turn visits into purchases and increase brand awareness.
+With mobile devices becoming more accessible, mobile commerce offers abundant opportunities for business entities to turn eCommerce website visits into purchases and increase brand awareness.

-Here are the top five statistics of mobile commerce and how to capitalize on them to influence purchasing decisions.
+Here are the top five mobile eCommerce statistics and how to capitalize on them to influence mobile purchasing decisions.

-The fashion industry’s unbalanced traffic distribution is apparent, as visits from mobile devices accounted for 76% of all sessions.
-Mobile also dominates the retail industry, albeit less so, accounting for 67% of all website traffic.
+The fashion industry’s unbalanced traffic distribution is apparent, as visits from mobile devices account for 76% of all sessions.
+Mobile also dominates the retail sector, albeit less so, accounting for 67% of all website traffic.

 The rapid rise of mobile usage contributes to the global mobile commerce market growth.
-As mobile commerce sales are projected to reach $3.56 trillion by 2021, optimizing your online shop for mobile visitors will increase your overall traffic and revenue.
+As mobile commerce sales are projected to reach nearly $4.5 trillion by 2024, optimizing your online shop for mobile visitors will increase your overall traffic and revenue.

-- The total global transaction value of mobile commerce purchases made through voice assistants will reach $19.4 billion (Statista) by 2023.
+12. The total global transaction value of mobile commerce purchases made through voice assistants will reach $19.4 billion by 2023 (Statista).

-The rising popularity of voice assistant technology contributes to the global mobile commerce market growth.
-33% of US digital buyers use mobile devices to access voice assistants.
-In 2020, 14% of US consumers made purchases through voice-activated devices.
+The rising popularity of voice assistant technology has contributed to the global mobile commerce market growth.

-More people have become dependent on voice assistants due to the pandemic.
-You can adapt to this change by optimizing your store for voice search.
+More people have become dependent on voice assistants during the pandemic.
+Adapt to this change by optimizing your store for voice search.
 Doing so will let you personalize the shopping experience of each visitor.

 Pay attention to the local SEO and utilize long-tail keywords to make your online store easily discoverable via voice search.